natashaclerkin/singularartistsMS1/README.md

 I constantly tested the code in [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools) and often ran Lighthouse audits to identify and fix issues that affect the site's performance, accessibility and user experience.
 ![alt text](assets/wireframes/lighthouse-testing-1.PNG "Lighthouse Testing Initial")

 This would highlight areas that require improvement for validation.
 For example, performance issues pointed to large image files which would indicate further compression which I would implement.
-Also a Cross-Origin security issue pertaining to Best Practices was simply resolved via adding `rel= noreferrer` to external links
+Also, a Cross-Origin security issue pertaining to Best Practices was simply resolved via adding `rel= noreferrer` to external links.
 ![alt text](assets/wireframes/lighthouse-testing-2.PNG "Lighthouse Testing Run Results")

-All inbound site links with their `hover` functionality operate as expected and correctly navigate the user to the intended section and all external link open with `target="_blank"`to allow the user to return to the site conveniently and remember where they have navigated from.
+All inbound site links with their `hover` functionality operate as expected and correctly navigate the user to the intended section and all external link open with `target="_blank"` to allow the user to return to the site conveniently and remember where they have navigated from.
 If the user clicks on the "Back to Top" link or the logo at any point it will bring them back to the top of the pages as intended.

-I asked my family, friends and fellow students to test their site on different devices with the intention of locating potential bugs.
-The website was tested over multiple devices (iPhone 5, 6, 11: Safari and Chrome, iPad, Samsung Galaxy) and many browsers (Chrome, Firefox, Safari and Edge) to guarantee responsive behaviour and compatability.
+I asked my family, friends and fellow students to test their site on different devices to locate potential bugs.
+The website was tested over multiple devices (iPhone 5, 6, 11: Safari and Chrome, iPad, Samsung Galaxy) and many browsers (Chrome, Firefox, Safari and Edge) to guarantee responsive behaviour and compatibility.

 I came across several minor bugs or issues during development but the majority were easily fixed with assistance from **Chrome Dev Tools** and **Unicorn Revealer** to locate the source.
 However, one issue that took longer to solve was the audio issue on the Gallery Modal.
 When the user would play the video and then click close/off the Modal before the end of the video the audio would continue to play causing the user to reload the page to stop the audio.
 I spoke with my Mentor, Guido Cecilio, about the issue and he advised me on the use of JavaScript to solve the problem.
 He taught me which scripts to use for the resolution which allowed me to dip my toes into another programming language!